 VEGETABLES AND FRUITS

-In this section, there will be information on fruits and vegetables (mainly Asian), that I use in my cooking, or enjoy on their own on as a side.
+In this section, there will be information on fruits and vegetables (mainly Asian), that I use in my cooking.

 Pomelos can be tricky to peel because of their thick skin.
 There are two layers of peeling when it comes to peeling a pomelo.
 You first have to peel off the outer skin (the rind) and once the skin has been peeled you have to peel the tough skin that's wrapped around the pulp - the pulp is the only thing eaten in a pomelo.
 Pomelos are slightly less juicy than a grapefruit but much easier to eat and make great bite-sized snacks on the go.